 Geiser says that he incorporated tracks from a beaver, deer, racoon, opossum and squirrel as well.
 He found most of the tracks online and made rubber molds from them for the project.

 Client: Dalton Elementary and Middle School

 Decorative concrete contractor: Jason Geiser, Deco-Crete Supply, Orrville, Ohio

-Scope of project: A volunteered community service for a public school in Ohio involving building an amphitheater complete with seating walls and stairs, glow-in-the-dark patio with constellations, outdoor lunch area and a patio with imprinted animal tracks.
+Scope of project: A volunteered community service for a public school in Ohio involved building an amphitheater.
+The project featured seating walls and stairs, glow-in-the-dark patio with constellations, and an outdoor lunch area.
+A patio with imprinted animal tracks completed the job.

-Products used: Kirtbag Carving Mix, Proline Easy Accent stains, American Specialty Glass crushed mirror, glow-in-the-dark powder by Glow Stones USA, and Deco-Crete integral colorant, color hardener, release and Poly Armour 70 sealer.
+Products used: Kirtbag Carving Mix, Proline Easy Accent stains, American Specialty Glass crushed mirror, glow-in-the-dark powder by Glow Stones USA.
+Also, Deco-Crete integral colorant, color hardener, release and Poly Armour 70 sealer.

 Most challenging aspect: Building on a not easily accessible hillside along a section of a new school.